Diffuse versus square-well confining potentials in modelling $A$@C$_{60}$ atoms: Introduction

 \section{Introduction}

-Photoionization of atoms $A$ encapsulated inside the hollow interior of the C$_{60}$ fullerene cage, labeled as $A$@C$_{60}$ and referred to as endohedral or confined atoms, has been an \textit{ad hoc} topic of numerous theoretical (see review papers \cite{DolmatovAQC,DolmRPC04} (and references therein in addition to other references in the present paper) and experimental \cite{Kilcoyne} (and references therein) studies in recent years.
+Photoionization of atoms $A$ encapsulated inside the hollow interior of the C$_{60}$ fullerene cage, labelled as $A$@C$_{60}$ and referred to as endohedral or confined atoms, has been an \textit{ad hoc} topic of numerous theoretical (see review papers \cite{DolmatovAQC,DolmRPC04} (and references therein in addition to other references in the present paper) and experimental \cite{Kilcoyne} (and references therein) studies in recent years.
 An \textit{ab initio}, based on first principles theory of $A$@C$_{60}$ photoionization has not been developed yet, in view of a formidable complexity of the problem.
-Perhaps, the most sophisticated theory here is represented by a time-dependent local density approximation (TDLDA), see, e.g., Ref.~\cite{Himadri} and references therein.
-However, TDLDA theory has obvious drawbacks in view of an unsatisfactory agreement with the existing experimental data on the Xe@C$_{60}^{+}$ $4d$ photoionization \cite{Kilcoyne}.
-Meanwhile, many important insights into the problem can be, and have been, unraveled on the basis of simpler empirical models based on the modeling of C$_{60}$ confinement by pseudo-potentials, such as a $\delta$-function-like potential \cite{AmusiaXe@C60,Galina} (and references therein) or square-well-potential, $U_{\rm SWP}(r)$.
+Perhaps, the most sophisticated theory here is represented by a time-dependent local density approximation (TDLDA), see, e.g., \cite{Himadri} and references therein.
+However, the current TDLDA theory has obvious drawbacks in view of an unsatisfactory agreement with the existing experimental data on the Xe@C$_{60}^{+}$ $4\rm d$ photoionization \cite{Kilcoyne}.
+Meanwhile, many important insights into the problem can be, and have been, unravelled on the basis of simpler empirical models based on the modelling of C$_{60}$ confinement by pseudo-potentials, such as a $\delta$-function-like potential \cite{AmusiaXe@C60,Galina} (and references therein) or square-well potential, $U_{\rm SWP}(r)$.
 The latter is defined as

 Here, $R_{0}$ is the inner radius of C$_{60}$, $\Delta$ is the thickness of the C$_{60}$ wall, and $U_{0}$ is the potential depth.
-The square-well-potential modeling of C$_{60}$ has become quite popular among various researchers and been used on numerous occasions in the field of C$_{60}$ and $A$@C$_{60}$ theoretical studies, see, e.g., Refs.~\cite{DolmatovAQC,DolmRPC04,Pushka,Xu,Roth,Solovyov,Iran,Ndengu,CCR,MitnikPRA08,Pranawa,Ludlow,Mitnik,Grum,Chen} and references therein.
+The square-well potential modelling of C$_{60}$ has become quite popular among various researchers.
+It has been used on numerous occasions in the field of C$_{60}$ and $A$@C$_{60}$ theoretical studies, see, e.g., \cite{DolmatovAQC,DolmRPC04,Pushka,Xu,Roth,Solovyov,Iran,Ndengu,CCR,MitnikPRA08,Pranawa,Ludlow,Mitnik,Grum,Chen} and references therein.